lammps/lammps/doc/src/Build_basics.rst

 **OpenMP Compiler compatibility info**\ :

-Some compilers do not fully support the ``default(none)`` directive and others (e.g. GCC version 9 and beyond) may implement OpenMP 4.0 semantics, which are incompatible with the OpenMP 3.1 semantics used in LAMMPS (for maximal compatibility with compiler versions in use).
+Some compilers do not fully support the ``default(none)`` directive and others (e.g. GCC version 9 and beyond, Clang version 10 and later) may implement strict OpenMP 4.0 and later semantics, which are incompatible with the OpenMP 3.1 semantics used in LAMMPS for maximal compatibility with compiler versions in use.
+If compilation with OpenMP enabled fails because of your compiler requiring strict OpenMP 4.0 semantic, you can change the behvior by adding ``-D LAMMPS_OMP_COMPAT=4`` to the ``LMP_INC`` variable in your makefile, or add it to the command line while configuring with CMake.
+CMake will autodetect the suitable setting for the GNU, Clang, and Intel compilers.
-LAMMPS will try to detect compilers that use OpenMP 4.0 semantics and change the directives accordingly, but if your compiler is not detected, you may set the define ``-D LAMMPS_OMP_COMPAT=4`` in ``LMP_INC`` or the CMake build command.

 ----------